thermalogic/SimRankine/README.md

 [![DOI](https://zenodo.org/badge/306221786.svg)](https://zenodo.org/badge/latestdoi/306221786)

-The SimRankine is the demo steady-state simulator of Rankine cycle.
-The demo simulator is available in Python, C++ and Modelica
+The SimRankine is the demo steady-state simulator of Rankine cycle in Python, C++ and Modelica

 * [Python](./python)